About This Chapter

 10. Cognitive Development in Adults

-As people age, they discover that their thought processes change.
-Though some cognitive abilities decrease in middle age, some increase.
-In this lesson, we'll look at how executive functioning and wisdom increase in middle age.
+As people age, their thought processes change, and though some cognitive abilities decrease in middle age, some increase.
+Learn about cognitive development in middle-aged adults and explore how executive functioning and wisdom increase in this stage.

 11. Cognitive Development in Late Adulthood